curious-bigcat/snowflake_aws_agentcore/README.md

 ---

 ## Overview

 Travel Planner AI is a robust, production-ready, multi-agent travel planning system for enterprises and advanced users.
 It generates complete, data-driven travel itineraries—including flights, hotels, and day-wise plans—from a single user prompt.
 The system leverages:

 - **LLMs (Anthropic Claude via AWS Bedrock)** for intent extraction, reasoning, and plan generation
 - **Snowflake Cortex Analyst & Search** for real-time flight/hotel data and semantic travel guide search
 - **AWS Bedrock AgentCore** for secure, scalable orchestration
 - **Streamlit** for a modern, interactive frontend

-This solution is designed for both enterprise and open-source deployments, with a focus on security, modularity, and extensibility.
+**Recent Update:**
+The codebase has been aggressively optimized and condensed for clarity, maintainability, and performance.
+The UI is now even more modern and professional, and the backend agent logic is highly modular and efficient.

 ---

 ## Features

 - **Unified Prompt:** Enter your travel needs in natural language; get flights, hotels, and a day-wise itinerary.
 - **Multi-city, Round-trip Support:** Handles complex itineraries and user preferences.
 - **LLM-Powered Recommendations:** Uses Claude for intent extraction, reasoning, and plan generation.
 - **Live Data:** Queries real-time flight/hotel data and travel guides from Snowflake.
-- **Modern UI:** Streamlit frontend with tabs, tables, and professional design.
+- **Modern, Minimal UI:** Streamlit frontend with tabs, tables, and a professional, condensed design.
 - **Cloud-Native:** Deployable to AWS Bedrock AgentCore for production use.
 - **Secure Secrets Management:** Uses AWS Secrets Manager for all credentials and sensitive config.
 - **User Feedback:** Collects thumbs up/down feedback on recommendations for continuous improvement.
+- **Highly Maintainable:** The codebase is now extremely concise, with all repetitive logic factored out and helpers inlined where possible.

 ---